jacobbabula/GoblinTrap/README.md

 Start with `output/v4/GoblinTrap-v4-technical-brief.pdf` or the editable `output/v4/technical-notes.md`.
 This is a simulation experiment, not a real AI-agent evaluation or a production-defense test.
-Jacob Babula supplied the project direction and requested revisions.
-Codex assisted with code, experiments, validation, analysis and report writing.

 The extension calibrates four defenses at common benign-cost and false-alert ceilings; freezes those choices; and evaluates unused seeds and new scripted